 2 1/2 tablespoons grapeseed oil (or other oil of choice)

 15 drops essential oil (we used peppermint – energizing – for one batch, and lavender – calming – for another)

 - Place the baking soda into your work bowl.
 Add the almond oil and essential oils and mix well.
 We mixed with our hands.

 - Mix the citric acid and sea salt together, than add those to your work bowl.
 Mix everything well.

 - Add water as needed until the mixture holds when you press it together.
 Add only the very minimum water required one drop at a time, or use a spray bottle; otherwise, you will set off the fizzing reaction while you’re mixing, instead of saving the fizzing for the bath tub.

-- Press the mixture into your molds.
+- Press the mixture into your molds (assorted shapes are also fun).
 We made 12 smaller bombs (well, assorted sizes – they were pressed by my 5-year-old) with this recipe.
 You could also make 6 big ones of the size we typically see in the store.

 - Let sit until completely dry (we left ours for at least 24 hours).